 A UNESCO World Heritage Site, this is the most famous market square in Poland.
 The buildings around it date back as far as the 14th century and include a beautiful cathedral with two towers reaching high into the sky.

-The Old Town Market Square features many of Krakow’s landmarks including its own church: St. Mary’ s Basilica, Sukiennice – the Hall Cloths.
+The Old Town Market Square features many of Krakow’s landmarks including its own church: St. Mary’s Basilica, Sukiennice – the Cloth Hall